Close

 • Herbs: Certain herbs, such as rosemary or peppermint, have a strong smell and are believed to repel fleas.

-• Household Remedies: Home remedies for fleas on dogs run the gamut from soapy water traps to nematodes, these DIY approaches have mixed results.
+• Household Remedies: Home remedies for fleas on dogs range from soapy water traps to nematodes.
+These DIY approaches have mixed results.

 Fact: More than a nuisance, fleas can cause dog health problems.
 Some dogs suffer from flea dermatitis, meaning they are allergic to flea bites.
 Fleas are difficult to see and challenging to eradicate.